Financial-Times/origami/README.md

         uuid: "...",
         hurdle: "..."
     }

-    ... anything other key-values ...
+    ... any other key-values ...
 }
 ```